 Dogs have endocrine glands (sweat glands) under their fur but these glands do not produce sweat.
 It is believed that these glands produce an odor that is used to chemically communicate with other dogs.

-This is the odor that is common in most of the Cocker Spaniels which most people refer to as the doggie odor.
+This is the odor that is common is most of the Cocker Spaniels which most people refer to as the doggie odor.

 How to stop a Cocker Spaniel from smelling